 I am a Palestinian woman choreographer living in Palestine\Israel.
 I am a feminist from traditional Arab society making contemporary dance work that challenges our customs and gender norms.
 My identity doesn't fit neatly into society’s expectations of my ethnicity, gender, the place I live, or the people I live with.

-My identity is my artistic generator, providing endless questions and often causing others to ask questions as well - sometimes to their discomfort.
+My identity is my artistic generator, providing endless questions and often causing others to ask questions of me - sometimes to their discomfort.
 Discomfort is a familiar feeling for me, because I live between spaces and places.

 I live on both sides.
 I work on both sides.
 I don’t take one side.
 I focus on human beings.
-This in itself is an act of resistance.
+This is my resistance.